Lord-Lieutenant of Dyfed (Carmarthenshire, Ceredigion and Pembrokeshire)

 For male members of the Royal Family who hold the title His Royal Highness: Your Royal Highness on the first occasion and Sir thereafter.

 The honours system recognises people of outstanding merit, and those who have committed themselves to service to the nation and to their communities.
 You can submit a nomination at any time.
 Find out more about the honours process and how you can nominate someone for an award on DirectGov: Honours, awards and medals.

 The Queen’s Award for Voluntary Service is awarded for outstanding achievement by groups who regularly volunteer their own time to enhance and improve the lives of others.
-To nominate a group of find our more visit the The Queen’s Award for Voluntary Service website.
+To nominate a group or find out more visit The Queen’s Award for Voluntary Service website.